1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is fecal lactoferrin?

 Yes.
-Fecal occult blood tests and fecal immunochemical tests can detect microscopic blood or cancer-related biomarkers, serving as non-invasive screening tools.
-A positive result typically leads to colonoscopy for definitive diagnosis.
+Fecal occult blood tests and fecal immunochemical tests have the capability of detecting microscopic blood or cancer biomarkers and they are non-invasion screening tests.
+A positive outcome normally evolves to colonoscopy to tell the final diagnosis.

-Do I need to prep for a stool test?
+Should I prepare to do a stool test?

 Related Blogs